scottwernervt/ember-notifier/tests/dummy/app/docs/dynamic/template.md

 # Dynamic

-The notification's content can be dynamic by passing a component to the `contentComponent` option.
+The notification's content can be made dynamic by passing a component to the `contentComponent` option.

 {{#docs-snippet name="message-component-option.js"}}
   this.get('notifier').info(null, { contentComponent: 'my-component' });
 {{/docs-snippet}}

-We are going to create a background task using [ember-concurrency](http://ember-concurrency.com/).
+For example: We are going to create a background task using [ember-concurrency](http://ember-concurrency.com/).
 Based on the task result, the notification will be updated using the content component closure action `setOption`.
-If the task fails, it will be toggled to `is-danger` and if successful, `is-success`.
+If the task fails, it will be toggled to `is-danger` or if successful, `is-success`.

 Install `ember-concurrency`.